reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 After the CloudFront distribution is deployed and active, we can navigate to our website using the CloudFront distribution domain name: `https://d4l1ajcygy8jp.cloudfront.net/index.html`:

 {{% image alt="browser" src="images/posts/aws-cloudfront/browser-cf-oai.png" %}}

+We can also configure CloudFront to require that viewers use HTTPS so that connections are encrypted when CloudFront communicates with viewers.
+Please refer to the [CloudFront documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https.html) for the steps for configuring HTTPS.

 ## Conclusion